Dr. Codi's Corner

 Advocacy, Policy & Regulation

-Cannabis policy often shapes access, safety, and research long before it affects patients directly.
+How policy shapes access, safety, and research long before it reaches patients.

 The Endocannabinoid System